 Open Board Calls

 These calls are open to the public, as per DPLA’s Open Meetings Guidelines.
-Agendas and dial-in information for the public portion of Board calls will be posted here one week in advance of the call.
+Agendas and dial-in information for the public portion of Board calls will be posted here.
 Notes from past calls can be found below and in Historical Materials.

 Meeting ID: 158 997 961